darcato/pysmlib/doc/overview.rst

 General structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Each finite state machine is created as a derived class from ``fsmBase``, which is part of pysmlib. ::
+Each finite state machine is created as a derived class from :class:`fsmBase`, which is part of pysmlib. ::

     from smlib import fsmBase